-Soundeon uses state-of-art technology of Payment channels in a form of fully functional Content Subscription ChannelsTM.
+Soundeon uses state-of-art technology of payment channels in a form of fully functional Content Subscription Channels.
 Such Channels are unilateral gateways that require confirmation only from one counterparty to close.
 This technique is based upon original concept known as Poon-Dryja payment channels.
-Soundeon Subscription ServiceTM performs all of the routines required to open and close these channels with the subscriber when needed, requiring only a confirmation from the user's side.
-Content Subscription ChannelsTM also allow Soundeon to provably record user content requests.
+Soundeon Subscription Service performs all of the routines required to open and close these channels with the subscriber when needed, requiring only a confirmation from the user's side.
+Content Subscription Channels.
+Soundeon to provably record user content requests.

-Soundeon opens Content Subscription ChannelsTM with the user at the time when monthly fee is paid.
+Soundeon opens Content Subscription Channels $^{\text{TM}}$ with the user at the time when monthly fee is paid.
 At the start, monthly fee is placed in Channel's escrow contract.
-This contract guaranties that payments will be distributed among artists in trustful way in accordance with Soundeon policies and rules defined by the Content Subscription Channel.TM sollideoll
+This contract guaranties that payments will be distributed among artists in trustful way in accordance with Soundeon policies and rules defined by the Content Subscription Channel. $^{\text{TM}}$ sollideoll

 After the Channel is open, user is free to access any content covered by the subscription.
-Each content request is signed by user's personal key and placed inside Content Subscription ChannelTM.
+Each content request is signed by user's personal key and placed inside Content Subscription Channel.
 Channel accumulates usage data without the need to pollute the blockchain with microtransactions.

-When Content Subscription ChannelTM is closed manually or it's time to pay the royalties, Soundeon Subscription Service synchronize the Channel with the blockchain.
+When Content Subscription Channel $^{\text{TM}}$ is closed manually or it's time to pay the royalties, Soundeon Subscription Service synchronize the Channel with the blockchain.
 Synchronization performed in 3 steps: